MicrosoftDocs/PowerShell-Docs/dsc/metaConfig.md

 }
 ```

-You call and run the configuration to create the configuration MOF, just as you would a normal configuration (for information on creating the configuration MOF, see Get Started with Windows PowerShell Desired State Configuration).
+You call and run the configuration to create the configuration MOF, just as you would a normal configuration (for information on creating the configuration MOF, see [Compiling the configuration](configurations#compiling-the-configuration)).
 Unlike normal configurations, you do not enact an LCM configuration by calling the [Start-DscConfiguration](https://technet.microsoft.com/en-us/library/dn521623.aspx) cmdlet.
-Instead, you call the Set-DscLocalConfigurationManager cmdlet, supplying the path to the configuration MOF as a parameter.
+Instead, you call the [Set-DscLocalConfigurationManager](https://technet.microsoft.com/en-us/library/dn521621.aspx) cmdlet, supplying the path to the configuration MOF as a parameter.
 After you enact the configuration, you can see the properties of the LCM by calling the [Get-DscLocalConfigurationManager](https://technet.microsoft.com/en-us/library/dn407378.aspx) cmdlet.

 An LCM configuration can contain blocks only for a limited set of resources.
 In the previous example, the only resource called is **Settings**.
 The other available resources are: